ForgerySleuth: Empowering Multimodal Large Language Models for Image Manipulation Detection: Experiment

 \subsection{Qualitative Results}

 Figure \ref{figure:visualization} showcases pixel-level localization results across different datasets, comparing our framework with other SoTA methods.
 The masks are displayed without binarization to provide a more detailed view of the localization capability.
 Our method consistently delivers more precise tampered region detection with higher confidence across various types of manipulation.
-Figure \ref{figure:text_case} illustrates examples of clues and analysis provided by ForgerySleuth.
+More detailed examples of clues and analysis provided by ForgerySleuth can be found in Section \ref{sec:appendices_cases}.
 Across different types of manipulation, relevant clues and high-quality analysis demonstrate the effectiveness of M-LLM in capturing high-level semantic anomalies.
-More detailed cases can be found in supplementary material.